Here's what we know about the San Jose rail yard shooting

-At least eight people are dead after a gunman opened fire at a public transit rail yard in San Jose, California, Wednesday morning.
+Authorities are investigating a "very sizable crime scene" at a public transit rail yard in San Jose, California, after a gunman opened fire, leaving eight people dead.

+Eight miles away, authorities are looking into the gunman's home that went up in flames.

 The gunman is dead, according to Deputy Russell Davis of the Santa Clara County Sheriff's Office.